Seeed-Studio/wiki-documents/docs/Seeeduino_v4.2.md

 - **[MoreReading]** [Wikipedia page for Arduino](https://en.wikipedia.org/wiki/Arduino)
 - **[MoreReading]** [How to fit RF Explorer 3G+ IoT modules on Seeeduino](http://j3.rf-explorer.com/60-rfe/specifications/184-rf-explorer-3g-iot-for-seeeduino)

+## Project

+**Hacking the Stairs at Seeed's New Office**: Turn the stairs at the office into an interactive installation, and even a cool way to convey the message "STAFF ONLY" to visitors.

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://www.hackster.io/stairs-hackers/hacking-the-stairs-at-seeed-s-new-office-9ef30b/embed' width='350'></iframe>

+**Make an Interactive Color Matrix with Seeeduino/Arduino**: This is an interactive art project made by a Seeeduino 4.2 boards, looking good and easy to do!

+<iframe frameborder='0' height='327.5' scrolling='no' src='https://www.hackster.io/78141/make-an-interactive-color-matrix-with-seeeduino-arduino-f9f3c0/embed' width='350'></iframe>

 ## Tech Support
 Please submit any technical issue into our [forum](http://forum.seeedstudio.com/).